She Was Killed by Space Junk

 "She Was Killed by Space Junk" is the third episode of the HBO superhero drama miniseries Watchmen, based on the 1986 DC Comics series of the same name by Alan Moore and Dave Gibbons.
 The episode was written by Damon Lindelof and Lila Byock and directed by Stephen Williams, and aired on November 3, 2019.
 It introduces the character of Laurie Blake (Jean Smart), formerly the vigilante Silk Spectre but now a member of the FBI's Anti-Vigilante's Task Force.

+The title of the episode is a quotation from a song by Devo, "Space Junk."

 Synopsis

 Laurie Blake - formerly the second Silk Spectre, but now a member of the FBI Anti-Vigilante Task Force - is instructed by Senator Joe Keene Jr. and the FBI to investigate the situation in Tulsa.
 Instead of a large team, she opts to only bring Dale Petey, a novice agent who is well-versed in the history of the Minutemen.

 On arrival, Laurie finds the police are preparing for Judd's funeral and is concerned that a full investigation of Judd's death was not completed.
 Laurie and Dale meet Angela before the funeral, and Laurie offers to talk to Angela later.
 At the funeral, a Seventh Kavalry member wearing a bomb vest equipped with a dead man's switch emerges from a nearby tomb and seizes Senator Keene.
 Laurie uses a hidden gun to kill the hostage taker, and Angela drags his body into Judd's grave and pushes the casket atop it, smothering the explosion.

 Police investigate the tomb.
 Laurie comes by as Angela explores the tunnel used by the Kavalry.
 Laurie makes it clear to Angela that she knows there are many questions around Judd's death, including the empty space in his closet where something had been hung and the wheelchair tracks near the tree Judd was lynched from.
 Angela remains cold to Laurie's warnings.

 That night, Laurie pulls a large blue vibrator from her luggage, but after a moment, goes to sleep with Dale instead.
 Later, Laurie uses a special phone booth to leave a recorded message for Doctor Manhattan on Mars.
 She tells Manhattan an elaborate joke alluding to her former allies Nite Owl, Doctor Manhattan, and Ozymandias, shown in pieces throughout the episode.
 Exiting the booth, Laurie is nearly hit by Angela's car falling out of the sky.
 Laurie looks up to see Mars in the night sky, and lets out a laugh.

-The Lord unsuccessfully tests a survival suit made from equipment found around the castle on one of the Phillips clones.
-The Lord declares he needs stronger material and attempts to hunt bison, but the Game Warden appears on a hillside to warn him off.
-The Lord issues a defiant response to a written warning from the Game Warden about his imprisonment and signs it "Adrian Veidt", before preparing to return to hunt in his Ozymandias costume.
+The Blonde Man unsuccessfully tests a survival suit made from equipment found around the castle on one of the Phillips clones.
+The Blonde Man declares he needs stronger material and attempts to hunt bison, but the Game Warden appears on a hillside to warn him off.
+The Blonde Man issues a defiant response to a written warning from the Game Warden about his imprisonment and signs it "Adrian Veidt", before preparing to return to hunt in his Ozymandias costume.